Duality on value semigroups: Dualities

 \begin{thm} A one-dimensional local Cohen--Macaulay ring $R$ has a canonical ideal if and only if $\wh R$ is generically Gorenstein.
-In particular, any one-dimensional analytically reduced local Cohen--Macaulay ring has a canonical ideal. \end{thm}
+In particular, any one-dimensional analytically reduced local ring has a canonical ideal. \end{thm}

 \begin{proof} See \cite[Kor.~2.12, Satz 6.21]{HK71}. \end{proof}